Azat228/Own_IR_Standard/README.md

    - Display the decoded values in its Serial Monitor (baud rate: 9600)
 ## Something about my own standard
 My standard is similar to NEC, but it use only 10 bit for transmitting the code, 5 bit for address and 5 bit for command<br>
-In addition I have implemented parallel transmittion of the IR communication, now 2 transmitters works concurently
+In addition I have implemented parallel transmittion of the IR communication, now 2 transmitters works concurently(still in progress)
 ## Modifying the Code

 If you need to modify the code on the Vivado (PL) side: